feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 ### c.
 Satisfying Requirement 3:

 "is 2 R" should also flip the answer, which means we need to incorporate it into our question as well.
 Well, we haven't specified what Q is yet.
-Any simple question can replace Q's position and still meet requirement 1 and 2, and it's obvious that the truthful answer to this question Q would flip the chain since it changes the starting point of the chain.
+Any simple question can replace Q's position and still meet requirements 1 and 2, and the truthful answer to this question Q would flip the chain since it changes the starting point of the chain.
 Therefore, the question now becomes: "_would the other god answer 'da' to the question 'is 2 R'_"?

 Again, I leave the detailed deduction of the answers in different scenarios to the readers.

 ### d.
 Dealing with the Random God

 The question would work, except, we have a random god between 2 and 3, so we can't simply say "the other god" to automatically pick out T or F from god 2 and god 3.
-But in order for our question to work, the answer to the question "is 2 R" has to be consistent and not random.
+But for our question to work, the answer to the question "is 2 R" has to be consistent and not random.

 There's no way that we can know which one of the other 2 gods is not R before the first question since that's exactly what the first question is trying to figure out.
-If we think carefully though, we notice that we don't really need to identify which one of the other 2 gods is not R in order for our question to work.
+If we think carefully though, we notice that we don't need to identify which one of the other 2 gods is not R for our question to work.
 We only need the answer to be consistent.
 One way to do that is to combine the answers of the other two gods in such a way that only the non-random god's answer is taken.